As an Amazon Associate, I earn from qualifying purchases.

 - Cut the ends of the cucumber off, slice into 8 sections.

-- Cut the seeds out of each section.
-Cut into 1-2 inch chunks.
+- Cut the seeds out of each section, and then cut the sections into 1-2 inch chunks.

-- In a food processor, pulse the cuke chunks in batches.
+- In a food processor, pulse the cucumber chunks in batches.
+No food processor: grate or finely chop the cucumbers.

 - After 2 hours, put the chopped cucumber in a colander, and rinse thoroughly.

-- Let drain and squeeze the cukes to release excess water
+- Let drain and squeeze the cucumbers to release excess water

 - In a food processor, dice the onion and pepper (or dice by hand).
-Add to a heavy-bottomed saucepan.1.5 cups diced white onion, 1/4 cup red pepper
+Add to a heavy-bottomed saucepan.1.5 cups diced white onion, 1/4 cup red pepper, chopped

-- Add the chopped cucumber, sugar, dill seed to the onion/peppers.1 tbsp sugar, 2 tbsp dill seed
+- Add the chopped cucumber, sugar, and dill seed to the saucepan with the onion/peppers.1 tbsp sugar, 2 tbsp dill seed

-- Pour both vinegars over everything, and bring to a boil.3 cups white vinegar, 1 cup apple cider vinegar
+- Pour both vinegars over everything, and bring to a boil for 1 minute.3 cups white vinegar, 1 cup apple cider vinegar

 - Reduce the heat, and simmer for 10 minutes, stirring occasionally.